Guests with accessibility needs

 We support the successful Hidden Disabilities Sunflower initiative which promotes the wearing of a sunflower themed lanyard, badge or ribbon as a discreet sign of a hidden disability.
 Wearing the Hidden Disabilities Sunflower lanyard indicates that the wearer may need additional support or just a little more time or space.

-It is with great pride that Marwell Zoo is the first zoo to become Makaton Friendly and now has an M on the Makaton map!
+It is with great pride that Marwell Zoo is the first zoo to become Makaton Friendly.
 Makaton uses signs (gestures) and symbols (pictures) with speech to help children and adults communicate.
-Our daily talks are Makaton friendly and we have Makaton symbols available on request in Cafe Graze.
+We have Makaton symbols available on request in Cafe Graze.

 We have 2 rows of accessible parking spaces in the main car park, close to the entrance of the zoo.